May 5th 2018

 "I initially intended for it to be used before big events or to save stressed or problematic skin, but it’s so effective, I actually use it every morning, to depuff and destress skin," she explains.
 It's about the size of an apple and its preferred habitat is below minus 8°C, swaddled in its special cloth bag, safe from your rogue peas and escaped breadcrumbs.
 Teresa even has a freezer near her bed so she can reach for hers first thing.

 It works in two ways.
 Firstly, the extreme cold constricts the blood vessels and makes everything tighter – in the same way as when you go out into the cold, the rings on your fingers rings start to feel loose.
 Then there’s the lymphatic drainage element of the rolling, which also depuffs.
-“Puffiness is usually caused with tiredness or lack of sleep or diet such as carbohydrates and sugar,” explains Teresa.
-“For me, sugar is the devil, which is why alcohol make you puffy.
+“Puffiness is usually caused by tiredness or lack of sleep or diet such as carbohydrates and sugar,” explains Teresa.
+“For me, sugar is the devil, which is why alcohol makes you puffy.
 It’s great post-flight too”.

 There’s also something incredibly nourishing about the microcirculation effect that all cryotherapy (the use of extreme cold for healing) creates.
 We often forget how much our skin suffers when we're stressed; the body diverts blood flow to the muscles because it thinks we need to flee, and our skin receives less oxygen and nutrients.